Regional transit agrees to weighted voting based on contributions

 The four major cities would bear the brunt of the requested increase, ranging from $275,795 for Fayetteville to $157,322 for Springdale.

-Peter Nierengarten, Fayetteville's representative on the authority, said that request would be a big ask given most governmental entities have already finalized their budgets for 2022.
+Peter Nierengarten, Fayetteville's representative on the authority, said that request would be a big one given most governmental entities have already finalized their budgets for 2022.
 Nierengarten requested alternatives.

 Gardner said he would explore whether federal covid-relief money or money from a recently approved federal infrastructure bill could be used.